 Following changes to the Primary National Curriculum (2014), the students follow an adapted version of this in order to suit their needs, academically and socially.
 We use the “Letters and Sounds” scheme for the teaching of phonics.

 National Curriculum is followed.
 In KS3 the RSA Opening Minds curriculum is delivered.
 This thematic curriculum programme is ideal for our students as it allows us to work on behaviour and social skills/competencies alongside a broad and rich curriculum that matches NC requirements.
 Our Opening Minds curriculum follows modern and relevant themes that help to engage students and address current affairs

-GCSE English, GCSE English Literature, GCSE English Language, GCSE Mathematics (including Entry level as required), Functional Skills (Eng/Ma/ICT), GCSE Science, Art, Expressive Art, Graphics, Health and Social care, Child care, General Studies, OCR Sports Studies Certificate, ECDL ICT, NVQs in Land Based Industries, Hospitality and Catering, Hair and Beauty and Construction,(these skills based courses will be moving to a NCFE craft program in line with the new approved technical awards) Preparation for Working Life, and a range of additional GCSEs are also available.
-Currently we offer additional GCSEs in French, German, Spanish, History Geography, Religious Studies.
+GCSE English, GCSE English Literature, GCSE English Language, GCSE Mathematics (including Entry level as required), Functional Skills (Eng/Ma/ICT), GCSE Science, Art, Expressive Art, Graphics, Health and Social care, Child care, OCR Sports Studies Certificate, ECDL ICT, NVQs in Land Based Industries, Hospitality and Catering, Hair and Beauty and Construction,(these skills based courses are NCFE program in line with the new approved technical awards) and a range of additional GCSEs to meet the needs of “late-comers” from mainstream schools from languages to Sociology.

 The appointment of an English and Maths lead has helped to coordinate curriculum effectively and to a high standard across Primary, KS3 & KS4; working closely with the Deputy Head for curriculum and achievement and SENCO to ensure a focus in literacy and numeracy underpins all curriculum delivered.
 All staff recognise the role they play in teaching literacy and numeracy within their subject specialism.